 - Use an electric razor rather than wet shaving

-- Drink plenty of fluids - preferably water (2 to 3 litres a day)
+- Drink plenty - preferably water (2 to 3 litres a day)

 - Keep your nails short to reduce the risk of scratching your skin